blank'/>

 Thursday, April 20, 2023

-Night Sky over Great Sand Dunes National Park after snow storm
+Night Sky After Snowstorm and Zodiacal Light — Great Sand Dunes National Park Astrophotography

 Great Sand Dunes National Park and Preserve, located in southern Colorado, is a unique and breathtaking destination that offers incredible opportunities for astrophotography.
 The park is home to the tallest sand dunes in North America, which rise over 750 feet high against the backdrop of the Sangre de Cristo Mountains.